 Is a vegetarian diet a healthy way of eating?
-HFG senior nutritionist Rose Carr looks at the benefits, risks and possible pitfalls.
+Nutritionist Rose Carr looks at the benefits, risks and possible pitfalls.

 A well-planned vegetarian or vegan diet can be healthy for anyone at any age or stage, even for pregnant and breastfeeding women or athletes.
 But — and it is a significant but — getting all the nutrients we need on a vegetarian or vegan diet needs careful planning.

 Healthy vegetarian diets are usually rich in carbohydrates, dietary fibre, carotenoids, folic acid, vitamin C, vitamin E and magnesium, and low in saturated fat.
 The not-so-good news is they can also be low in protein, long-chain omega-3 fats, vitamin B12, iron and zinc.
 Vegans are at particular risk of low intakes of vitamin B12 and calcium.